ldtteam/MinecoloniesWiki/pages/src/source/items/mistletoe.md

 <br>

-Mistletoe is an item that [Alchemists](../../source/workers/alchemist) can gather randomly with shears.
+Mistletoe is an item that {% worker_link alchemist %} can gather randomly with shears.
 <br>

 ## Using the Mistletoe

-Mistletoe is used by Alchemists to craft magic potions for [Druids](../../source/workers/druid).
+Mistletoe is used by Alchemists to craft magic potions for {% worker_link druid %}.
 These potions increase the strength and duration of Druid potions.